Medium Reducers in React

 back and forth: they are equivalent!

 When state updating logic is spread out over multiple event handlers, it can be hard to reason about what a state can or cannot be.
-More relevant to medium reducers, when a state has some , mistake are made more easily when logic is repeated in multiple event handlers.
 The logic should be sound on each update to avoid impossible states.

 Next to that, I think useState